-Outlook send receive error is one of the most common and well-known errors across its user community.
+Outlook send receive error is one of the most common and well-known Outlook error across its user community.
 Do you know that the Outlook error code 0x80040610, obstructing sending and receiving mails can be fixed easily?
 Yes, this article is compiled with 6 simple methods that you can implement to fix Outlook send receive error easily.

 How to Fix Outlook Send Receive Error?

 Outlook send receive error can occur due to various reasons.
 Here are the 6 most reliable and safest methods to fix your Outlook send receive error with ease.
 Before you dive into any of these methods make sure you have verified your internet connection availability.
 As this Send/Receive error commonly occurs on your screen if there is no internet connection available.

 Method 1: Disable Windows Firewall and Antivirus Program

 Windows Firewall and any other third party Antivirus program can affect the sending and receiving of emails on Outlook.
 This can result in Outlook send receive error.
 Hence to fix this error 0x80040610, consider disabling Firewall and Antivirus program.